MarkLester10/MarkLester10/README.md

 ## I'm a Student and Aspiring Full-Stack Developer!

 - 🔭 I’m currently working with some smaller projects with Laravel and Vue Js!
-- 🌱 I’m currently learning everything about Web Development, Web Technologies etc... 🤣
+- 🌱 I’m currently learning Laravel and Vue Js and almost everything about Web Development, Web Technologies etc... 🤣
 - 👯 I’m looking to work with some clients to test and enhance my development capability
 - 🥅 2020 Goals: Contribute to Open Source Project, Learn some of the new web technology trends and continue to build strong knowledge foundation to core languages JavaScript and PHP
 - ⚡ Fun fact: I love to watch architectural designs, computer builds, new mobile phone trends and features and play guitar.